EpocDotFr/yatage/docs/creator/world.rst

   - A :ref:`world-version`
   - A :ref:`world-name`
-  - A starting room :ref:`world-start`
+  - A starting room (:ref:`world-start`)
   - At least one room in :ref:`world-rooms` referenced by :ref:`world-start`

     - This sole room must have at least a ``description``

-Continue reading below to learn about the details of the world file structure.
+Continue reading below to learn about the details of the world file's structure.

 World structure
 ---------------